Why You Shouldn't Imitate Bill Gates If You Want To Be Rich - Slashdot

 Sheer flat out luck - Being the hardest working smart person doesn't help if you get a crippling illness or just at the wrong time.
 Being born wealthy or with connections is genetic lottery.

 You pretty much need a lot of all three to get super wealthy.
-Two will get you into a decent
+Two will get you into a decent place and you'll do fine.

+Instead they put it down to being able to overcome the fear of risk and uncertainty.

+No, you don't need "luck" to get rich.
+You need "luck" only to get super-rich.

 how about (Score:2)